 This series of unique artworks relate to, or were produced by, the nocturnal immersion of a large photographic ‘raft’ in the sea.
-These immersions took place at Bushrangers Bay (south of Melbourne) five times between the southern summer solstice of 1996 and the southern winter solstice of 1997.
-The artworks include some 150 camera-less toned gelatin silver images on fibre paper made on location, a cube of sand and a wooden beam inscribed with text.
+These immersions took place at Bushrangers Bay (south of Melbourne) five times between the southern summer solstice of 1996 and the winter solstice of 1997.
+The artworks comprise some 150 camera-less toned gelatin silver images on fibre paper made on location plus a cube of sand.
 All are unique objects of various sizes.
-Pieces are held in the collections of the National Gallery of Victoria, Melbourne (46 pieces), Lake Macquarie City Gallery, Newcastle, NSW (4 pieces), State Library of Victoria, Melbourne (1 piece), Nevada Museum of Art, Reno, Nevada, USA (1 piece) and private collections (6 pieces).
-Only a handful of the smaller paper works are illustrated here.
+Artworks from the project are held in the collections of the National Gallery of Victoria, Melbourne (46 pieces), Lake Macquarie City Gallery, Newcastle, NSW (4 pieces), the State Library of Victoria, Melbourne (1 piece), the Nevada Museum of Art, Reno, Nevada, USA (1 piece) and several private collections (6 pieces).
+Only a handful of the smaller works are illustrated here.
 Enquire here.

 The Wave is/was part performance, part sculpture and part photograph.
 As performance, each wave event was a collective act of faith (involving 63 volunteers) that was simultaneously an ersatz ritual and scientific experiment.
 As sculpture, the fragile photographic raft was a functional object designed to sink whilst the geometric glass cube emphatically obscured its photographic origins and organic content.
 As photography, The Wave revealed an imprint of nature otherwise invisible to the naked eye or camera vision: a kind of cross-section or x-ray of the sea.